DR. ZAIN AL ABDIN SHARAR

 Dr. Sharar has a Bachelor of Laws, a Master's in International Trade Law, and a Doctor of Legal Sciences from Bond University in Australia, specifically focused on corporate governance.

-Chief Executive Officer, Qatar International Court & Dispute Resolution Centre (QICDRC)
+Deputy Registrar, Qatar International Court & Dispute Resolution Centre (QICDRC)

 Partner, Charles Russell Speechlys